 Cleaning the nest requires reaming out each tube with an appropriate sized drill bit or our proprietary reamer kit.
 Blow out the debris with an air hose or a gravy baster.
-Using a pipe cleaner dipped in a bleach solution of one tablespoon of bleach to 8 oz of water, lightly dampen the inside of each tube, being careful not to get them too wet.
+Using a pipe cleaner dipped in a bleach solution of one teaspoon of bleach to 8 oz of water, lightly dampen the inside of each tube, being careful not to get them too wet.
 Allow at least two hours drying time or longer.
 Once dry, use a pipe cleaner dipped in the proprietary miticide powder to apply a light coating to the inside of each tube.
 Remove any loose powder by giving a final blast from the gravy baster and the nest is ready for reuse.

 Contents of the Emergence Chamber Kit:

 4x Pipe Cleaners